RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 The exact same mechanism is used for versions.
 The subtle difference of course is that creating a new version requires an explicit call to `IncrementVersion` by user code.
 This is analogous to creating a GIT tag or release.

-As a result, we have an Audit and a Version as a first-class concept within our domain model which represented by the `Audit` and `Version` classes.
+As a result, we have an Audit and a Version as a first-class concept within our domain model which represented by the `Audit` and `Version` classes, but are not bogged down with any point-in-time snapshot technical complexity.

 In code our domain model appears as follows:

 {% highlight C# %}
 public class Customer